 The C3DDB compute cluster currently consists of 133 compute nodes with a total of 7200 cores 61 terabytes of main memory, an FDR infiniband interconnect, a 2 Pebibyte (2.24 Petabyte) Lustre file system, and a 54 Terabyte NAS.

-- 100 compute nodes, each consisting of a Dell PowerEdge R715 chassis with:
+- 100 compute nodes, each consisting of a Dell PowerEdge R715 chassis containing:

 Four 16-Core AMD Abu Dhabi Opteron processors (AMD 6376) running at 2.3Ghz

 - 32 compute nodes, each consisting of a an HP DL580 chassis containing:

 Two 10-Core / 20 Thread Intel Ivy Bridge processors (Intel E7-4830v2) running at 2.2Ghz

 1 Terabyte main memory

 3 X 3 x nvidia K40c GPU accelerators